Melissa Parke

+Parke is currently the Executive Director of the International Campaign to Abolish Nuclear Weapons (ICAN).

 Background and early career

 Parke grew up in the south-west of Western Australia on her parents' apple farm in Donnybrook.
 She attended public schools in Donnybrook and Bunbury and completed a Bachelor of Business (with Distinction) at Curtin University in 1989.
 This was followed by a law degree at the University of New South Wales and subsequently in 1998 a Master of Laws (LLM) in public international law at Murdoch University where she lectured in 1999.

 From 1990 to 1994 Parke worked in law offices in Sydney and Bunbury and from 1994 to 1997 as solicitor-in–charge at the Bunbury Community Legal Centre.
 It was during this period that she unsuccessfully contested the WA Legislative Assembly seat of Mitchell for Labor at the 1996 election.